-Montana

-Trafficking of persons requires proof of force, fraud or coercion, limiting its application to combat minor sex trafficking.
-Commercial sexual exploitation of children (CSEC) laws are available to prosecute offenders; however, victims who are not identified or are deemed complicit in the prostitution may face barriers to accessing protection or justice.
+Montana's trafficking of persons law requires proof of force, fraud or coercion, even when the victim is a minor, limiting its utility and failing to align with federal law Commercial sexual exploitation of children (CSEC) laws are available to prosecute offenders; however, victims who are not identified or are deemed complicit in the prostitution may face barriers to accessing protection or justice.

-Montana's trafficking of persons law criminalizes sex trafficking and requires proof of force, fraud or coercion.
-Although not specific to minors, the trafficking law includes a penalty enhancement applicable to prostituted minors under age 16 which increases the penalty for trafficking offenses involving sexual intercourse without consent, which minors under 16 are deemed incapable of providing.
-The state has the following CSEC laws: prostitution and promoting prostitution when a minor is involved, aggravated promotion of prostitution and sexual abuse of children.
-However, the CSEC statutes do not reference the human trafficking law for prosecution or victim protections.
+Montana's trafficking of persons law criminalizes sex trafficking, but it requires proof of force, fraud or coercion in any case.
+The trafficking law includes a penalty enhancement for trafficking offenses involving sexual intercourse without consent, which minors under 16 are deemed incapable of providing.
+The state has the following CSEC laws: prostitution and promoting prostitution when a minor is involved, aggravated promotion of prostitution, and sexual abuse of children.
+However, the CSEC statutes do not reference the human trafficking law to identify commercially sexually exploited minors as victims of sex trafficking.
+Criminal street gang laws enhance penalties when offenses are committed in furtherance of criminal gang activity, which is defined to include the CSEC crime of aggravated promotion of prostitution.

 Although the state human trafficking law tracks the federal definition and following federal precedent might have been applicable to buyers who "obtain" a minor for commercial sex acts, the state law definition of "obtain" requires an ongoing relationship with the offender making application to buyers unlikely.
 The prostitution law, which criminalizes patronizing prostitution, could be used to combat demand.
 The prostitution statute distinguishes between buying sex with minors versus buying sex with adults by providing a heightened penalty for soliciting or engaging in prostitution with a minor under 12, leaving older minors unprotected.
-Sexual abuse of children includes solicitation of a minor under 16 through in-person or electronic communication, but does not include solicitation for the purpose of commercial sex acts.
+Sexual abuse of children includes solicitation of a minor under 16 through in-person or electronic communication, but does not specify solicitation for the purpose of commercial sex acts.
 Sexual abuse of children also includes possession of child pornography.
 The sex trafficking and CSEC laws do not prohibit a mistake of age defense to prosecution leaving this assertion available to buyers.
 Restitution is mandatory for victims who suffer a pecuniary or economic loss, but no specific civil actions against sex trafficking or CSEC offenders are authorized.
 Buyers of sex with minors are required to register as sex offenders if convicted of prostitution with a child under 12 years of age, or sexual abuse of children, which includes Internet solicitation and possessing child pornography.

-Demand Selected Commercial Sex Crimes Crime (name of law abridged) Sentence Asset Forfeiture (available) Prostitution -patronizing (§ 45-5-601(2)(b)) Max.
-1 year (1st offense) Max. \$1,000 (1st offense) 0 Prostitution -patronizing (child under 12 (§ 45-5-601(3) (a)) Max.
-100 years Max. \$50,000 0 Possession of child pornogra- phy- sexual abuse of children (§45-5-625) Max. life sentence Max. \$10,000 0
+Crime (name of law abridged) Sentence Fine (possible) Asset Forfeiture (available) Prostitution-patronizing (§ 45-5-601(2)(b)) Max.
+1 year (1st offense) Max. \$1,000 (1st offense) 0 Prostitution-patronizing (child under 12 (§ 45-5-601(3)(a)) Max.
+100 years Max. \$50,000 0 Possession of child pornography-sexual abuse of children (§45-5-625) Max. life sentence Max. \$10,000 0

-\ All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing, \\ For a full discussion, see the analysis and recommendations report at www.sharedhope.org/reportcards.aspx
+^{} All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing.
+For a full discussion, see the analysis and recommendations report at www.sharedhope.org.